jjllamas/linux-django-running-on-windows/README.md

 And go to project path for execute te server with this command:
     python manage.py runserver
 And congratulations you have your Linux Django project running on windows.
-You can access to the application from a browser
+You can access to the application from a browser.
     http://127.0.0.1:8000/